k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 <web>

-Currently a space is created with a new Fabric project structure, ready for working on the project from scratch.
-Web Studio does not yet support Import or Export of a project or creation of a new project.
+Currently the Web Studio does not yet support Import or Export of a project.

 If you wish to use an existing project on which you already have worked, do the following:

 * Go to your existing project directory at your PC/Mac.